 An underride accident can occur when a truck stops quickly which doesn’t allow adequate time for following vehicles to stop.
 Because of this, the following vehicle may wedge underneath the truck’s trailer.

 Side underrides are similar, but occur when a vehicle strikes a truck perpendicularly, becoming lodged beneath the side of the truck.
 Often the force of a side underride shears off the top of the vehicle.
 Side underride accidents account for 200 deaths every year, according to NBC news.
 Both types result in serious injuries for the vehicle’s occupants.
-If you were injured in a Houston truck accident, contact one of our experienced truck collision lawyers today.
+If you were injured in a Houston truck accident, contact one of our experienced 18 wheeler accident lawyers today.

 Both truck and passenger vehicle drivers can prevent underride accidents by following safe driving practices.
 Rear-end truck guards also help keep vehicles that strike the back of a commercial truck from slipping underneath.
 While these accidents can still be devastating, the likelihood of severe injuries and death decreases if an underride is prevented.